Maka8295/LOTRFF/README.md

 Levelling up system in which XP earned from encounters will level up your characters and increase their stats.

 Ability to rest at campsites to restore HP and MP.

+Skills:

+Attack - Deal physical damage based with characters strength against targets defense, can critical depending on luck, and will miss depending on evasion.

+Block - Reduces incoming damage by roughly half until next turn

+Item - Use any item held in inventory, each character has a seperate inventory

+Song - Heal all members in active party by an ammount based on characters inteligence, costs 5 MP

+Holy - Instantly kills any undead monster

+Cure - Heals HP of target party member by large ammount, based on characters inteligence, costs 10 MP

+Steal - Steals gil from enemies based on users speed.

+Fire, Ice, Lightning - Deal magic based damage with characters Inteligence against targets spirit, costs 10 MP.
+Different monsters are weak and resistant to some attacks!